sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     The marker file needs to be located inside the source path.

-    The matching expression should be defined in such a way to match the whole path of the targeted file, and not just the file name.
+    The matching expression should be defined in such a way as to match the whole path of the targeted file, and not just the file name.

     Multiple expressions can be defined to configure the transfer to wait for multiple files.